syncthing/docs/specs/bep-v1.rst

 Folder, Name and Version uniquely identifies the contents of a file at a given point in time.

-The **local version** field is the value of a device local monotonic clock at the time of last local database update to a file.
-The clock ticks on every local database update.
+The **sequence** field is the value of a device local monotonic clock at the time of last local database update to a file.
+The clock ticks on every local database update, thus forming a sequence number over database updates.

 The **blocks** list contains the size and hash for each block in the file.
 Each block represents a 128 KiB slice of the file, except for the last block